makamys/GTNHMixinsLite/README.md

 ### _MixinExtras_

 MixinExtras by LlamaLad7 is included in binary files of GTNH Mixins.
 It is licensed under the [MIT License](https://github.com/LlamaLad7/MixinExtras/blob/master/LICENSE) and can be found at https://github.com/LlamaLad7/MixinExtras

-### Credits

-Inspiration and skeleton code for the backwards compat with SpongeMixins (MinecraftURLClassPath) derived from [Falsepattern](https://github.com/FalsePattern/) under either the Fair Use Doctrine,  MIT License, or LGPL license.

-mitchej123 for adding the [original MinecraftURLClassPath](https://github.com/GTNewHorizons/SpongeMixins/commit/a8f81842ea7d7cf131191ea41ba58c3cb05b9a3c)!